endless-sky/endless-sky-wiki/CreatingMissions.md

 If a mission is marked with `priority`, only other "priority" missions can be offered alongside it.

 If a mission is marked with `minor`, it will be offered only if no other missions are being offered at the same time.
 In general, any mission that starts a completely new mission string, and that could instead be offered at a later date, should be marked "minor."
 Missions continuing a string should not be marked "minor."
-The `priority` marker is only used for the "intro" missions, to suppress all other missions while the player is just learning the ropes.

-Note that `priority` and `minor` will only affect missions that offer from the spaceport.
+Note that `priority` will only affect missions that offer from the spaceport.

 ```html
 (job | landing | assisting | boarding)